CAPS Doctoral Practicum/Masters Internship Training Program

 Direct Clinical Service Experiences:

-- Trainees are expected to carry a caseload of 6-8 individual clients minimum based on a 16-20 hour a week placement
+- Masters trainees typically carry a caseload of 6-8 individual clients minimum based on a 16-20 hour a week placement

-- Trainees are provided the opportunity to co-lead one of the interpersonal therapy groups
+- Trainees are provided the opportunity to co-lead one of CAPS’ groups

-- Trainees will organize at least 2 Outreach Events over the course of their placement
+- Trainees will organize at least 2 campus-wide outreach events over the course of their placement

 - Trainees will have the opportunity to learn and conduct emergency crisis consultations